Never miss a circle! CLICK HERE to stay in the loop.

 It depends on the circle, although most follow a similar format.

 We’ll meet around my fire pit or indoors around candles (or via Zoom for virtual circles).
-We’ll generally do brief introductions, do a brief centering meditation, and collectively read our circling agreements.
+We’ll generally do brief introductions, do a brief centering meditation, invite sacred smoke into our space, and collectively read our circling agreements.

 Then, I’ll probably share a reading and offer a reflection prompt.
-We may or may not move into a guided meditation or journey, followed by journaling and reflection time.
+[At some paid circles, we may move into a guided meditation or journey, followed by journaling and reflection time.]
 Regardless, at this point our circle will officially open, and we’ll each have a turn to share.
 An important element to my circles that I haven’t seen practiced much elsewhere is that each sister will have equal time to share, be it in words or silence.
 And, we move clockwise or counterclockwise after the first share so as to make these circles equitable and inclusive.
-When a sister shares, we all hold space for her – we may show her our support through non-distracting hand gestures, but we don’t otherwise respond to her share.
+When a sister shares, we all hold space for her – we may show her our support by tapping our hearts, but we don’t otherwise respond to her share.

 Once every sister has shared, we’ll officially close our circle and follow it with a simple intention-setting and/or burn-and-release ritual (dissolve-and-release if we’re meeting indoors).
 Virtual circles and some paid circles may offer a slightly different ritual.